Maryfield Wildwood Park

 Overview

-Maryfield Wildwood Park is a 4.55 acre neighborhood park between Westwood, Linwood and Maryfield.
+Maryfield Wildwood Park is a 4.55 acre neighborhood park between Westwood Avenue, Linwood Avenue and Maryfield Drive, just north of Dexter Avenue on the city's west side.
 View the Ann Arbor Parks and Nature Areas map for location context.
-The park contains a play area, half basketball court, picnic tables and benches, posts for a volleyball court, a water fountain, and a backstop with open fields.
-The park features a wooded ravine with a woodchip trail running through the center that connects to Wildwood Street.
-Wooden stairs provide access to the ravine from Wildwood Street.
-The trail is also accessible from the mowed park area on the west side of the park.
+The west side of the park contains a play area, half basketball court, picnic tables and benches, a volleyball net, a water fountain, and a backstop for baseball or softball with open grass fields.

 Park Notices